How to Answer “Why Do You Want to Work Here?” — The 5-Minute Research Formula

 The Question That Catches Unprepared Candidates Every Time

 “Why do you want to work here?” seems easy.
 It’s not.
 Most candidates answer it with one of two ineffective approaches: vague enthusiasm (“I’ve always admired your company”) or generic ambition (“I want to grow my career”).
 Both say nothing meaningful.
+Once you feel ready, browse relevant roles on LinkedIn Jobs India and apply the same preparation to real openings.

 A 2025 LinkedIn India hiring survey found that 71% of Indian interviewers rank this question among the most revealing in an interview — precisely because most candidates reveal how little research they’ve actually done.